veenone/opensmpp-subscription-management/DEVELOPER_DEPLOYMENT_GUIDE.md

 - ✅ Frontend: Running on port 3003
 - ✅ Database: Connected and healthy
 - ⚠️ Redis: May show as DOWN
-- ⚠️ Auth: Using generated passwords, not database users
+- ✅ Auth: Database authentication with JWT tokens active

 **Total Setup Time**: ~25-30 minutes for first-time setup, ~5 minutes for subsequent runs.